HL7/fhir-qi-core/pages/qdm-to-qicore.md

 #### 8.4.6 Symptom

-QDM defines “symptom” as an indication that a person has a condition or disease.
+QDM defines "symptom" as an indication that a person has a condition or disease.
 Some examples include headache, fever, fatigue, nausea, vomiting, and pain.
-Also, symptoms are subjective manifestations of the disease perceived by the patient.
+Symptoms are subjective manifestations of the disease perceived by the patient.
 As an example to differentiate symptom from finding, the patient’s subjective symptom of fever is distinguished from the temperature (a finding).
-For a finding, there is either a source of either a temperature-measuring device together with a recorder of the device (electronically) or an individual (healthcare provider, patient, etc.).
+For a finding, there is either a source of a temperature-measuring device together with a recorder of the device (electronically) or an individual (healthcare provider, patient, etc.).